Aliases for KLRC3 Gene

 GeneCards Summary for KLRC3 Gene

-KLRC3 (Killer Cell Lectin-Like Receptor Subfamily C, Member 3) is a Protein Coding gene.
-Diseases associated with KLRC3 include monkeypox.
-Among its related pathways are Immune response Role of DAP12 receptors in NK cells and Immune response Role of DAP12 receptors in NK cells.
-GO annotations related to this gene include carbohydrate binding and transmembrane signaling receptor activity.
-An important paralog of this gene is KLRC1.
+KLRC3 (Killer Cell Lectin Like Receptor C3) is a Protein Coding gene.
+Diseases associated with KLRC3 include Nasal Type Extranodal Nk/T-Cell Lymphoma and Monkeypox.
+Among its related pathways are Immune response Role of DAP12 receptors in NK cells and Allograft rejection.
+Gene Ontology (GO) annotations related to this gene include transmembrane signaling receptor activity and carbohydrate binding.
+An important paralog of this gene is ENSG00000255641.